silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ### Low level write and publication methods

 SilverStripe will usually call these low level methods for you.
-However if you have specialized needs, you may call them directly.
+However if you have specialised needs, you may call them directly.

 To move a saved version from one stage to another, call [writeToStage(stage)](api:SilverStripe\Versioned\Versioned::writeToStage()) on the object.
 This is used internally to publish DataObjects.